gecko0307/dagon/doc/tutorials/Tutorial 14. Input Manager.md

 `getButton` is a continuous check, there are also `getButtonDown` and `getButtonUp` to check if a binding is triggered or released, respectively.

 There's also `getAxis` method that returns a value in -1..1 range, which is useful for analog controls, such as steering in racing games.
-For example, you can assign joystick axes and several virtual axes to `horizontal` and `vertical` bindings in your configuration:
+For example, you can assign gamepad axes and several virtual axes to `horizontal` and `vertical` bindings in your configuration:

 ```
 horizontal: "ga_leftx, va(kb_right, kb_left), va(gb_dpright, gb_dpleft)";